With Danny King, Master Trainer

 The better and faster you can recover, the more progress you can ultimately make with your fitness — and the healthier you’ll move and feel.
 In this mini episode, Danny King, Master Trainer at Life Time, explains the difference between system and muscle recovery, and the ways we can optimize our efforts for each.

-Danny King, Master Trainer, is the manager of team member development at Life Time.
+Danny King, Master Trainer, is the national manager of personal training experience at Life Time.

 “Most people think, ‘I’m going to wait to train harder, and once I’m training hard, I’ll focus on recovery.’
 I like to flip the switch for people,” says King.
 “The more you treat yourself like a pro athlete by prioritizing recovery, the better you’re going to feel.
 Everybody can and should spend time on it.”